RS-cloud14/DevBoost-AI-Onboarding/README.md

 - Personalized onboarding content based on role and experience
 - Proactive AI guidance to anticipate new hire needs
 - Dual-focused value for both employees and managers
-- Visual journey mapping for clear motivation and progress tracking
+- Visual journey mapping for clarity and motivation

 ---